Provost's Undergraduate Research Scholarship Program (PURS)

 Visit our listing of other campus and community partners who have supported the PURS and SURF programs.

-Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
-Current sophomores who will be juniors in fall 2020 are eligible.
-Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
+Sophomores, juniors, and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
+Applicants must have earned at least 30 credits by the beginning of the mentorship period (excluding credit hours earned during high school).
+Students must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
 Only University of Houston main campus students are eligible to apply.

 How to Apply